York, Pennsylvania: 20th century

 The York Motor Car Co. built Pullman automobiles on North George St. from 1905 through 1917.
 An early and unique six-wheeled prototype was involved in one of the city's first known automobile accidents.
 Another model was driven to San Francisco and back during roughly one month to prove its reliability several years prior to the creation of the Lincoln Highway which ran through town, connecting New York City and San Francisco.

 The York area had also been home for more than 100 years to the Pfaltzgraff company, which built its first pottery factory in the area in 1895 and continued manufacturing in York until 2005.

 Although currently produced by the Hershey Company, the York Peppermint Pattie was created in York in 1940.

+Racial issues

 Throughout the middle of the 20th century, several incidents of racial prejudice and social injustices occurred in the city.
 Between 1955 and 1970 there were several racial disturbances, most notably the 1969 York Race Riot, which resulted in the deaths of Lillie Belle Allen and Henry C. Schaad.
 These murders were largely left ignored until thirty-one years later, when allegations of murder and racial prejudice were raised against the mayor, Charlie Robertson.
 Additionally, the city commonly held unopposed Ku Klux Klan rallies and public meetings, fostering further racial tension.
 Though the murders of Allen and Schaad were solved and the perpetrators were apprehended, the actions, which originated back to the beginnings of the hate group, continue to the present day.